 As always, it is important that you check with your health care provider first, for any conditions that might be specific to you.
 We are not qualified to give medical advice.

 Many women have no problem with floating through their pregnancy, and report that they find powerful relief in a tank, and also a wonderfully enhanced connection with their baby.
 See our extended discussion of the subject.

 There is some indication that magnesium (from epsom salt) can affect your blood glucose, but this is not well studied.
 It is also possible that soaking in epsom salt can dry your skin, increasing your risk of cracking.
 If you are diabetic, please consult your doctor before floating.

 Are there any other contraindications?

 Generally, contraindications include powerful sedatives, being prone to seizures (e.g. epilepsy), or schizophrenia.
 Magnesium from the epsom salt can have interactions with certain antibiotics and muscle relaxants, and may be an issue if you have kidney problems.
 People with low blood pressure should take extra care, especially when standing up after floating.
 If any of these conditions apply to you, please consult your doctor before getting in a tank.

 If you cannot raise your arms over your head or if you have significant mobility difficulties, please make sure you are scheduled in Summer Sky rooms 2 or 3.
 The Escape Pods in rooms 1 and 4 require you to push open an angled overhead door to get out, and we don’t want you getting stuck.

 Can children float?

 In many cases, yes, it’s fine for children to float.
+Are they good at following directions, and are they old enough to keep from touching their face?
 The most important thing is to make sure that they personally really want to, and that they understand that they are allowed to get out of their float whenever they like.
 We do not encourage reluctant kids to float.

 We will allow clients aged fourteen years and up to float on their own recognizance.